vvildcard/clashQuery/README.md

 6. Set the Action to 'Start a Program'.
 7. Set the program to your python.exe (probably here:
  `C:\Users\username\AppData\Local\Programs\Python\Python37-32\python.exe`)
-8. In 'Add arguments', add the path to your script (in " if there are any spaces in your path)
+8. In 'Add arguments', add the path to your script (in " " if there are any spaces in your path)
-9. In 'Start in', add the path to the place where want to save your token.txt and workbook.
+9. In 'Start in', add the path to the place where want to save your token.txt and workbook. (_DO NOT_ use " " in this path, even if there are spaces.)

 #### Linux: cron
 1. Run this in terminal: `crontab -e`